menu-planning/backend/services/app/tasks/tasks-prd-refactor-repository.md

   - Critical: Maintain backward compatibility - all existing repository methods must continue to work
   - **Async Operations**: Use anyio instead of asyncio for all async operations (timeout handling, task groups, etc.)
   - **Test Marks**: Always add appropriate pytest marks:
-    - `pytest.mark.anyio` for all async test functions
+    - `pytest.mark.anyio` for all modules that have async functions
-    - `pytest.mark.integration` for integration tests
+    - `pytest.mark.integration` for modules that have integration tests
-    - `pytest.mark.e2e` for end-to-end tests
+    - `pytest.mark.e2e` for modules that have end-to-end tests
+  - **Testing Infrastructure Issue**: Currently conftest.py has auto-used database fixtures that force ALL tests to connect to database, even pure unit tests.
+Use `./manage.py test` to run tests until this is fixed.

   Backward Compatibility Requirements: